Daly’s goal sends Dash to final with 1-0 win over Thorns

 Portland went into the tournament with an 11-2-3 advantage all-time against the Dash.

+Thorns coach Mark Parsons said the match was a “below-average performance” from his team, but he was pleased with the Thorns over the course of the tournament overall.

+“We have not only strengthened and raised the standard of our culture.
+We also took massive leaps in our style of play, in how we want to represent ourselves on the field, playing the game that is tough to play against — an attacking team that wants to be on the front foot, that wants to control and create chances,” Parsons said. ”We were very clear that the outcome of the tournament wasn’t going to define success.”

-The Thorns, who won league titles in 2013 and 2017, were hampered by injuries during the Challenge Cup.
+Portland advanced to the semifinals by knocking off top-seeded North Carolina, the two-time defending league champions, in the quarterfinals.
+But the Thorns, who won league titles in 2013 and 2017, were hampered by injuries throughout the Challenge Cup.

 Starting goalkeeper Adrianna Franch didn’t play because of a knee injury, and defender Becky Sauerbrunn hadn’t played since the opener because of a hip injury.
 The Thorns on Wednesday were also without midfielder Lindsey Horan, who was questionable going into the game with a hip injury.

 Portland was also down to the team’s third goalkeeper.
-Eckerstrom started the last two games after Bella Bixby sustained an ACL injury and headed home.
+Eckerstrom started the last two games after Bella Bixby suffered an ACL injury and headed home.
 As a result, goalkeeping coach Nadine Angerer, the former German national team goalkeeper and FIFA player of the year, was on Portland’s bench as a backup.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports